3Z9N/pdcs/qpd_client/README.md

 It is an example of using the pd_client library.
 The Qt library was used to build the GUI of the program.

+Information about the connection is stored in the .qpd_client file in the home directory.

 Command Line Arguments
 ----------------------
 <pre>